The Benefits of an Elliptical Machine

 For instance, you may not care to spend a lot of time running outdoors in an area like Houston, where the heat and humidity turn the city into a sauna during summer.
 Likewise, an area like Seattle - where it rains or snows an estimated 150 days out of every year - may not be conducive to outdoor training.

 In short, being able to exercise indoors can have some significant advantages, especially if you live in areas with adverse weather conditions.
+(And sometimes you just want the privacy afforded by being able to exercise in the comfort of yur own home.)

 Elliptical Calories Burned